dyninst/dyninst/docs/dyninstAPI/developer/parse-cfg.h.rst

   .. cpp:function:: void setPowerTOCBaseAddress(Dyninst::Address addr)
   .. cpp:function:: private void calcUsedRegs()

-    Does one time calculation of registers used in a function, if called again it just refers to the stored values and returns that
+    This does a linear scan to find out which registers are used in the function, it then stores these registers so the scan only needs to be done once.
+    It returns true or false based on whether the function is a leaf function, since if it is not the function could call out to another function that clobbers more registers so more analysis would be needed.

   .. cpp:member:: private Dyninst::SymtabAPI::Function *func_{nullptr}